debraysimon/thingpark-global-sim/docs/device-manager-user-guide/reference-information.md

 This section provides quick access to the details of all connectivity plans.
-For more information about connectivity plans, see [Viewing connectivity plans](view-connectivity-plans.md) and [Managing the connectivity plan of a device](manage-device-network/manage-connectivity-plan-device.md).
+For more information about connectivity plans, see [Viewing connectivity plans](view-connectivity-plans) and [Managing the connectivity plan of a device](manage-device-network/manage-connectivity-plan-device).

 ### Cellular IoT connectivity plan details